|Sitemap||BSB Education||BSB lectures||BSB Mission||Patient Earth|

 Greenhouse gastransmitting visible light but absorbs in infrared.

 CO2 levels would be much higher, but our oceans and seas take out huge amount of carbon dioxide.
+When we measure the pH-level of our oceans, we see that ocean water gets more sour, changed by the acidity of CO2.
 All the sequestered CO2 has been kept from contributing to global warming.
 Now it’s beginning to cause more problems than it’s solving, increasing the acidity of the water by 30 percent.
 And that acidity is starting to dissolve seashells in areas as close to home as the California coast, meaning tragic consequences for many organisms—and the millions more who count on them for food, including us.

 Plants use / need CO2 Carbon dioxide for photosynthesis to make sugars.
 It is produced during respiration by plants, and by all animals, fungi and microorganisms that depend on living and decaying plants for food.

 We know, that today's forests are only one tenth of the forests Earth had before humans started to multiply.

 CO2 is a major component of the carbon cycle.
 Humans produce Carbon dioxide while burning fossil fuels and with the rise of this greenhouse gas, Earth temperatures is rising - our climate is changing.

 Top climate scientist James Hansen from NASA said in an interview: